alextvan/alextvan/README.md

-### Hi there 👋

-⋅ I enjoy games and computer science!
+**Hi there my name is Alex!**

+Currently, I am profficient standing in these languages:
+⋅ *Java*
-⋅ Java, Processing Language
+⋅ *Processing Language (With Processing IDE)*

 Currently Learning:
-⋅ C# in Unity
+⋅ *C# in Unity*

+I also enjoy some graphic and video design and have worked with some softwares such as:
+⋅ *Blender, Firelpaca, Camtasia Video Editor*